API Keys

 Section titled “Best practices”- One key per integration — don’t share keys across tools

-- Use explicit table scope — limit keys to only the sources they need
+- Use the narrowest scope possible — give keys only the permissions they need

 - Rotate regularly — create a new key, update your integration, revoke the old one